Infrared spectra

 Example

-Example with input file
+Example with input files

 First we need to optimize the geometry of ethanol.
 Below is the input file for this task.
 You can refer to geometry optimization tutorial for more details.